Sunc4127/cloud_revision/Part2 Cloud Computing.md

 ### Scripting

 * Provides a record of what you did
-* codifies knowledge about system
+* Codifies knowledge about system
-* make process repeatable.
+* Make process repeatable.
-* make it programmable (but need to take more efforts)
+* Make it programmable (but need to take more efforts)